kenzychew/pet-app/README.md

 - **Cancellation**:

   - Only allowed more than 24 hours before the appointment
-  - Cancellations by owners are reflected on the groomer's dashboard - current business logic had reducing friction with regard to users making appointments, but it may make more sense for cancellations to be updated as a status for appointments (soft delete)
+  - Cancellations by owners are reflected on the groomer's dashboard - current logic uses a delete, but it may make more sense for cancellations to be updated as a status for appointments (soft delete) in order for groomers to better track cancellations

 - **Status Types**:
   - Confirmed
+  - In Progress
   - Completed

 ## Future Enhancements (Post-MVP)